There Was an Old Lady Who Swallowed a Fly: Content

+Dorothy B. King tells of a recital in 1943.

 Shortly afterwards, the journal Hoosier Folklore published three versions of the story from different parts of the United States (Colorado, Georgia and Ohio) in its December 1947 edition.
 The editor calls it a "cumulative tale", and asks readers for information on its origins.
 All three versions begin with a lady swallowing the fly and end with her dying after swallowing a horse, but there are variations in what animals are swallowed and the rhymes for each animal.

+The origins of the song are uncertain.
+It's possible it was inspired by an anecdote about the London surgeon John Abernethy which was widely reported on his death in 1831.
+A young woman came to seek medical help after swallowing a spider.
+"Mr Abernethy dextrously caught a blue-bottle fly as it fled by him, and told the patient to put it in her mouth and if she spit it out in a few moments the spider would come out with it."
+By the start of the 20th century, the story had mutated.
+According to the Glasgow Observer's telling of the "celebrated case", Abernethy suggested he should send a spider down into her lungs to catch the fly.
+She "declared that she felt the spider walking down her throat when Abernethy was only tickling it with a feather, and declared herself completely cured when Abernethy showed her both fly and spider in a test tube."

+Recording

 In 1952, Rose Bonne (lyrics) and Canadian/English folk artist Alan Mills copyrighted a version of the song, respectively contributing lyrics and music.
 At that time it was entitled simply "I Know an Old Lady."
 A widely distributed version of the song was released on Brunswick Records in 1953, where it was sung by Burl Ives.
 Ives' rendition appears on his album, Folk Songs, Dramatic and Humorous—which debuted in late summer, 1953.
 According to the album liner notes, the song was "derived from an old ballad", rewritten by Alan Mills, and passed to Ives by Edith Fowke of CBC Radio.
 The 1961 illustrated book by Rose Bonne also indicates that the lyrics are hers, whereas the music was composed by Alan Mills.